Metaverse law: Trademark dispute

 Law firms using the metaverse law as their business name or description have led to a trademark dispute between at least two law firms.
 In Falcon Rappaport & Berkman PLLC v.
 Metaverse Law Corporation, Falcon filed a trademark claim against Metaverse Law in the United States District Court for the Southern District of New York, objecting that the Metaverse Law firm should not have a monopoly over the phrase "metaverse law."
 The United States Patent and Trademark Office's trademark registry shows that "METAVERSE LAW" is a registered trademark for Metaverse Law Corporation.
-However, a registered trademark can become canceled if the trademarked name becomes a generic name for goods or services rendered by the trademark owner.
-The outcome of the trademark dispute will determine whether Metaverse Law Corporation will be able to maintain the exclusive rights to the terminology in legal practice, including in the metaverse space.
-The question of whether a law firm can maintain trademark rights in the metaverse space is a notable point because the plaintiff in this case operates the law firm in Decentraland, which is a metaverse platform that can be theoretically owned by communities outside of the United States through decentralized network protocol, thereby raising trademark issues that often receive attention from legal scholars and practitioners.
+The recent dispute has been settled by the parties.
+The parties agreed that the term "METAVERSE LAW" remains Metaverse Law's trademark and Metaverse Law maintains the right to prosecute any non-descriptive infringement of the mark's use, but descriptive uses of the term are permitted.
+Metaverse Law Corporation is a proponent of decentralized virtual reality spaces (as opposed to the panopticon of a singular dystopian metaverse) and advises tech companies and law firms alike on consumer privacy, ethics, and good governance inside and outside of their metaverses.